-The band play the song in a slightly shabby looking Vulcan Lane, in front of a wall of band posters (one for an Elvis impersonator).
-It seems like they’ve chosen an inner city location to make up for their own lack of cool, but they should have just owned their geekfulness.
-I meaan, they’re so geeky, the chorus ends with the hilariously anti-BJ line “stop going down”.
+The band play the song in a slightly shabby looking Vulcan Lane of the 90s, in front of a wall of band posters (one for an Elvis impersonator).
+The inner-city location gives the band an edge of cool, but did they even need it?
+The song chorus even ends with the hilariously anti-BJ line “stop going down”.

-There’s one great bit where a band member steps up on a park bench, then almost immediately steps down, as if he knows that standing on a bench is not what a good citizen does.
+There’s one great bit where a band member steps up on a park bench, then almost immediately steps down, as if he’s not quite ready for centre stage.

-It’s obviously low budget and a bit repetitive, but it captures the charm of the band and is a good debut as any.
+The video is obviously low-budget and a bit repetitive, but it captures the charm of the band and is a good debut as any.

 Best bit: a brief shot of an old man enjoying an ice cream.

 Note: this video has since been made private so it can no longer be viewed.
 Booo.